Steve Johnston

 Steven Paul Johnston (born 12 October 1971) is former international motorcycle speedway rider from Australia.

 Career

 Born in Kalgoorlie, Western Australia, Johnston signed for the Sheffield Tigers for the 1992 British League Division Two season.
 He left Sheffield to join the Long Eaton Invaders for the 1993 season.
 While at Long Eaton, Johnston began to put in notable performances including winning the Western Australian Individual Speedway Championship in 1993 and 1996 at the Claremont Speedway and being the European Grasstrack Champion in 1996.

-In 1997, he rode for Ipswich Witches in the 1997 Elite League speedway season and averaged nearly 8.
+In 1997, Johnston rode for Ipswich Witches in the 1997 Elite League speedway season and averaged nearly 8.